-Mike was until recently Director of Sustainable Business at Marks & Spencer, spearheading its ground-breaking Plan A (because there is no Plan B for the one planet we have) sustainability programme.
+Mike was until 2019 Director of Sustainable Business at Marks & Spencer, where he spearheaded its ground-breaking Plan A (because there is no Plan B for the one planet we have) sustainability programme.

-In ten years Plan A delivered £750m of net business benefit and has over the years won 230 awards.
+In ten years Plan A delivered £750m of net business benefit and has won 230 awards.
 Plan A was used as a platform to influence the wider business sector to adopt more sustainable business practice.

-- Created and supported the formal Governance structure to underpin the implementation of Plan A and the annual preparation of the M&S sustainability report.
+Mike created and supported the formal governance structure to underpin the implementation of Plan A and the annual preparation of the M&S sustainability report.

-- Created a ‘virtual’ team to support this change programme based on champions at every level of the business, from boardroom; to technology (R&D) teams; supply chain management; HR; buying; marketing; and the shopfloor.
-Nurtured, developed and supported this virtual team, making them the heroes for sustainability.
+He also created a ‘virtual’ team to support this change programme based on champions at every level of the business, from boardroom; to technology (R&D) teams; supply chain management; HR; buying; marketing; and the shopfloor.
+He nurtured, developed and supported this virtual team, making them the heroes for sustainability

 Mike built stakeholder engagement into every aspect of M&S’ environmental and social activities based on dialogue, trust and the willingness to develop engagement into wide ranging mutually beneficial partnership (e.g. WWF, Oxfam, Unicef)